-In good years, the season starts strong with steady dumps of snow and moderate temperatures throughout October and November.
-This can result in a nice stable snowpack and good coverage early in the season
+In good years, the season starts strong with regular dumps of snow and moderate (below 0C) temperatures throughout October and November.
+This can result in a nice stable snowpack and good coverage early in the season.

-During these seasons, it is often also possible to access and ski larger couloirs and other high consequence features before avalanche conditions ramp up.
+During these seasons, it can sometimes be possible to access and ski larger couloirs and other high consequence features before avalanche conditions ramp up.
 There is often a lack of overhead hazards like cornices early in the season.
 Cooler temperatures, low angle sun, and short days prevent afternoon warming from becoming a factor.
 When temperatures stay moderate without any major swings, avalanche danger can remain low for a long time as well making for an excellent early ski touring season.

-Even if there is good early season coverage, a long period of extreme cold (-15C and below) will often result in a highly faceted snowpack for most of the early season.
+Even if there is good early season coverage, years with an extended period of extreme cold (-15C and below) will often result in a highly faceted snowpack as the cold sucks the moisture out of the snow.
 This means that ascents can quickly become extremely arduous, with upwards progress becoming impossible due to waist-deep sugar snow.

 In most cases, these deep facets will then become a serious, often season-long hazard.
 They will continue to exist as deep persistent weaknesses, continually buried by denser snow during the mid-season and sometimes resulting in massive failures, particularly later in the season when warmer temperatures “wake up” this layer.

 Regionally, Kananaskis often has a very poor early season due to a lack of snow (with the exception of the Highwood).
-Banff, Kootenay and Lake Louise can be a little better.
-Icefields Parkway and Yoho are typically the best, thanks to their high altitude.
+Banff, Kootenay and Lake Louise can be a little better (depending on the year).
+Icefields Parkway and Yoho are typically the best, thanks to their higher altitude.